expo/expo/docs/current/versions/v14.0.0/sdk/notifications.md

 ### `Exponent.Notifications.dismissAllNotificationsAsync()`

 _Android only_.
-Clears any notificatons that have been presented by the app.
+Clears any notifications that have been presented by the app.

 ### `Exponent.Notifications.cancelScheduledNotificationAsync(localNotificationId)`